7th Pay Commission: Rebuffed by Central government, here is what employees are planning to do

-7th Pay Commission: In response to government’s decision of not increasing the salaries of Central government employees beyond the recommendations made by the 7th Pay Commission, about 50 lakh Central government employees have decided to go on a hunger strike, if latest reports are to be believed.
+7th Pay Commission: In response to government’s decision of not increasing the salaries of Central government employees beyond the recommendations made by the 7th Pay Commission, about 50 lakh Central government employees have decided to go on a strike, if latest reports are to be believed.
 These employees were eagerly waiting for the implementation of the 7th Pay Commision but were taken aback when the government announced that the salaries won’t be hiked beyond 7th CPC recommendations.

 National Judicial Appointments Commission’s (NJAC) Shiv Gopal Mishra who led the negotiation over 7th Pay Commission on behalf of central government employees told One India that their struggle for higher minimum pay will continue.
 “The employees are agitated and there is a lot of disappointment.
 I can assure that the demand to raise the minimum pay has not been forfeited.
 If negotiations do not give us a solution, then an agitation would”, he said.